t-schreibs/sound-accumulator/src/pages/blog/October 21, 2024.md

 tags: blog
 description: "A revamped website, and a bunch of new artists"
 permalink: "blog/{{ title | slugify }}/"
 artists: ["New Venusians", "mui zyu", "The Growth Eternal", "Puppy Angst", "A.M.
-Overcast", "as a sketch pad", "ore.", "Karima Walker", "Roméo Poirier", "Otto Benson", "The JuJu Exchange", "Jacob Mann", "Mountains", "Bad Pioneer", "TALsounds", "Brett Naucke", "Cardioid", "Veana Baby", "Sharada Shashidhar", "Woolworm", "Troth", "The Banana Creatures", "Bug Seance", "Apifera"]
+Overcast", "as a sketch pad", "Ore.", "Karima Walker", "Roméo Poirier", "Otto Benson", "The JuJu Exchange", "Jacob Mann", "Mountains", "Bad Pioneer", "TALsounds", "Brett Naucke", "Cardioid", "Veana Baby", "Sharada Shashidhar", "Woolworm", "Troth", "The Banana Creatures", "Bug Seance", "Apifera"]
 ---

 ### Lots happening in this little corner of the internet!